What is self-care?

-The term “self care” refers to actions and attitudes we use to consciously contribute to the maintenance of our overall well-being and personal health.
-Self care can include physical activities as well as emotional practices and changing our perceptions of situations in our lives.
-While this concept is big in the field of victim services, it can also be generalized to those who are not currently experiencing trauma but are looking to feel more internally healthy and balanced.
+The term “self-care” refers to actions and attitudes we use to consciously contribute to the maintenance of our overall well-being and personal health.
+Self-care can include physical activities and emotional practices that help change our perceptions of situations in our lives as well as how we think and feel about ourselves and others.
+While the concept of self-care is an important part of healing and recovery in the field of victim services, it can also be significant for people who are not currently experiencing trauma but are looking to feel more internally healthy and balanced.

 Physical trauma: Crime victims may experience physical trauma—serious injury or shock to the body, as from a major accident.
 Examples of physical trauma include:

 - Cuts, bruises, fractured arms or legs, or internal injuries

 - Intense stress reactions where breathing, blood pressure, and heart rate may increase, and muscles may tighten

 - Feeling exhausted but unable to sleep

 - Increased or decreased appetites, or digestive problems